 The principal responsibility for managing this MTR resides with the Commissioning Unit.
-The Commissioning Unit for this project's MTR is UNDP Country Office in Brazil.
+The Commissioning Unit for this project's MTR is the UNDP Country Office.

-The commissioning unit will contract the consultants and ensure the timely provision of per diems and travel arrangements within the country for the MTR team.
-The Project Team will be responsible for liaising with the MTR team to provide all relevant documents, set up stakeholder interviews, and arrange field visits.
+The Commissioning Unit will contract the consultants and ensure the timely provision of per diems and travel arrangements within the country for the MTR consultant.
+The Project Team will be responsible for liaising with the MTR consultant to provide all relevant documents, set up stakeholder interviews, and arrange field visits.